-Coloured alert stickers were used to highlight prescriptions containing fridge items and CDs in schedules 2 and 3.
-The SI described that they checked if patients receiving lithium, warfarin and methotrexate had had blood tests recently, and gave additional advice as needed.
+Each person who received regular medicines from the pharmacy had a written card containing details of their current prescription.
+Different coloured cards were used to highlight people prescribed CDs, items requiring refrigeration and high-risk medicines.
+The pharmacists described that they checked if patients receiving lithium, warfarin and methotrexate had had blood tests recently, and gave additional advice as needed.
 And they usually made records of this advice on the PMR.

 The pharmacy offered a range of additional services including flu vaccinations.
-The signed patient group direction for the upcoming flu vaccination service was yet to be released by the NHS.
-The SI had completed the required training on injection technique, anaphylaxis and resuscitation.
-The pharmacy supplied opioid replacement medicines to people, some of whom were supervised taking their medication.
-The SI liaised with the drug and alcohol team and the person's key worker in the event of any concerns or issues.
+The pharmacy team had reviewed and signed the patient group direction for the upcoming flu vaccination service.
+The pharmacy had recently been approved to act as a COVID-19 local vaccination centre and the team were completing the required preparation and training.
+The pharmacists had completed the required training on injection technique, anaphylaxis and resuscitation.
+The pharmacy supplied opioid replacement medicines to a small number of people.
+The pharmacists liaised with the drug and alcohol team and the person's key worker in the event of any concerns or issues.

 The pharmacy offered the NHS New Medicines Service.
-The SI contacted people prescribed new medicines to check how they were getting on and to offer any advice needed.
+The pharmacists contacted people prescribed new medicines to check how they were getting on and to offer any advice needed.
 The pharmacy was actively providing the new NHS Pharmacy First service.
 The team had supportive information available to support the safe delivery of this service, including current versions of the national patient group directions.
 And there were checklists available to support team members in triaging people attending for the service.

 Multi-compartment compliance aids were supplied by the pharmacy for people living in their own homes.
-Each person requesting compliance aids was assessed for suitability.
+Each person requesting compliance aids was assessed to ensure it was the most appropriate solution for their needs.
 The workload was organised and well planned.
 A sample of compliance aids was inspected.
 Each compliance aid was clearly labelled and contained a description of the tablets included so that they could be easily identified.
 Patient information leaflets (PILs) were supplied each month.
 'When required' medicines were dispensed in boxes and team members were aware of what could and could not be placed in trays.
 A record of any changes made was kept on a patient information sheet, which was available for the pharmacist during the clinical checking process.